Bulat-Ziganshin/EasyProtoBuf/codegen/GENERATED_CODE.md

 - `oneof` declarations are parsed, but their alternatives are generated as ordinary fields.
 Codegen does not enforce mutual exclusion or generate a case discriminator.
 - Declared `group` fields are not supported by Codegen.
 The EasyProtoBuf decoder can skip unknown groups encountered on the wire, but Codegen does not generate group fields or encoders.
 - The embedded parser validates and skips `service` and `rpc` declarations.
 It also validates `extend` declarations but does not retain them in the trimmed descriptor model.
 No RPC or extension APIs are generated.
-- Recursive message-value graphs are rejected because generated message fields and containers store values directly; see [Nested messages and declaration ordering](#nested-messages-and-declaration-ordering).
+- Recursive message-value graphs are rejected by default because generated message fields and containers store values directly.
+Direct self-recursion through a repeated field or map value can be enabled explicitly with `--allow-self-recursive-containers`; other recursive message dependency graphs remain rejected.
+See [Self-recursive containers](#self-recursive-containers).
 - Generated proto2 required-field checks run at the end of every generated `decode` call rather than once after the complete message has been merged and recursively validated.
 A singular embedded message whose required fields are split across multiple wire occurrences can therefore be rejected too early.
 The same issue affects multiple message-value occurrences inside one map entry.
 - Conversely, an omitted message value in a map entry creates a default-initialized mapped object without recursively checking its required fields.
 - A missing proto2 enum map value is value-initialized to zero rather than using the enum's first declared value, and closed-enum validation semantics are not enforced.